python/cpython/Doc/reference/import.rst

  * If the module is a package (either regular or namespace), the loader must set the module object's ``__path__`` attribute.
-The value must be iterable, but may be empty if ``__path__`` has no further significance to the importer.
+The value must be iterable, but may be empty if ``__path__`` has no further significance to the loader.
 If ``__path__`` is not empty, it must produce strings when iterated over.
 More details on the semantics of ``__path__`` are given :ref:`below <package-path-rules>`.

  * The ``__loader__`` attribute must be set to the loader object that loaded the module.
-This is mostly for introspection and reloading, but can be used for additional importer-specific functionality, for example getting data associated with an importer.
+This is mostly for introspection and reloading, but can be used for additional loader-specific functionality, for example getting data associated with a loader.

  * The module's ``__package__`` attribute should be set.
 Its value must be a string, but it can be the same value as its ``__name__``.
 If the attribute